Old Louisville: History

-Old Louisville is not actually the oldest part of Louisville.
-In fact, large-scale development south of Broadway did not begin until the 1870s, nearly a century after what is now Downtown Louisville was first settled.
-The area was initially part of three different military land grants issued in 1773, and throughout the early and mid-19th century the land passed through the hands of several speculators, meanwhile much of it was used as farmland.
+Large-scale development in Louisville south of Broadway did not begin until the 1870s, nearly a century after what is now Downtown Louisville was first settled.
+The area was initially part of three different military land grants issued in 1773, and throughout the early and mid-19th century the land passed through the hands of several speculators while much of it was used as farmland.
 Some of the land south of Broadway was still in its natural state during this time, such as the 50 acre tract between Broadway and Breckenridge, known as Jacob's Woods, a popular picnic ground as late as 1845.
-A major attraction was Oakland Race Track, near today's Seventh and Ormsby, built in 1839 and an early forerunner to Churchill Downs.
+A major attraction was Oakland Race Track.

 Country estates had been built in the area as early as the 1830s, and some of Louisville's great early mansions, predominantly in the Italianate style, were built along Broadway, very near Old Louisville, before the Civil War.
 Development from 1850 to 1870 occurred between Broadway and Kentucky Street, the northern extreme of what came to be called Old Louisville.
 North-south city streets were extended throughout the area in the 1850s, and a mulecar line was extended down Fourth to Oak in 1865.

 The land south of Broadway that became Old Louisville was annexed by the city in 1868, as a part of larger expansion efforts.
 This annexation moved the southern boundary of the city as far south as the city's House of Refuge, an area which is now the University of Louisville campus and the southern border of Old Louisville.
 A year later, architect Gideon Shryock called the area "a growing and beautiful suburban locality".
 By 1876 about a quarter of the area was occupied.

 Development continued as lots were sold southward to present day Oak Street, about a third of the way between Broadway and the House of Refuge.
 The principal road through the suburb at this time was Central Plank Road, which became Third Street.
 The emerging area was called the Southern Extension by this time.
 Growth south of Oak was very slow until the Southern Exposition was held annually in the area from 1883 to 1887.